raviverma2791747/Timeline-Control/README.md

 Track</br>
 1.Add Tracks : Implemented</br>
+Using Add Track button in BottomBar</br>

 2.Resize Tracks : Implemented </br>
-but Resizing North to South and Vice Versa permitted</br>
+but Resizing North to South and Vice Versa permitted using mouse left click and move</br>

 TrackObject</br>
 1.Add TrackObject : Not Implemented</br>